marcduiker/azure-functions-university/lessons/managed-identity-powershell.md

 $appRoleId = az ad sp show --id $graphId --query "appRoles[?value=='Group.Read.All'].id | [0]"
 ```

-Time to make the REST call to assign the permissions as shown above to the Managed Identity:
+Time to make the REST call to assign the permissions as shown above to the managed identity:

 ```powershell
 #Set values